-Porcelain is considered an ancient Chinese craft that has been around for thousands of years.
-The making of porcelain slowly spread to other east Asian countries.
+Porcelain is considered an ancient Chinese craft that has existed for thousands of years.
+The making of porcelain slowly spread to other East Asian countries.

 Asian porcelain factories usually do not make alabaster, poly marble, or even polyresin because it is a very different process from porcelain manufacturing.

 To produce porcelain, you need to have large kilns or an oven to heat the porcelain to the desired temperature.
-It would be best if you also had molds to pour the clay into the desired shapes.
+It would be best to have molds to pour the clay into the desired shapes.

-On the other hand, alabaster is a mineral carved into different types of artifacts.
+On the other hand, alabaster is a mineral carved into different artifacts.
 Alabaster-like porcelain is a very ancient type of technique.
-But alabaster comes mainly from middle eastern Europe and not from Asia.
+But alabaster comes mainly from Middle Eastern Europe and not from Asia.